SeleniumHQ/docs/docs_source_files/content/introduction/the_selenium_project_and_tools.en.md

 these tests will run tirelessly in parallel, reporting back to you when errors occur.

-It's an aim to help make this a reality for you, by providing users with tools and documentation to not only control browsers, but to make it easy to scale and deploy such grids.
+It is an aim to help make this a reality for you, by providing users with tools and documentation to not only control browsers, but to make it easy to scale and deploy such grids.